dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2223: Mental strain can lower academic performance.
+### T2223: This pressure can negatively impact academic performance and well-being.

 |Support|
 |---|